20+ Recipes High in Protein and Fiber

 Chia Breakfast Bowl

 This creamy, delicious chia breakfast bowl is SO easy to meal prep the night before (even for the whole week) and has 22g protein and 15g fiber.
-Greek yogurt is combine with chia seeds, then it’s topped with berries, walnuts for crunch and a drizzle of honey!
+Greek yogurt is combined with chia seeds then it’s topped with berries, walnuts for crunch and a drizzle of honey!

 Also try: